hazelcast/hazelcast-reference-manual/daux/docs/1900_Management/400_Cluster_Utilities/200_Managing_Cluster_and_Member_States.md

 - **`ACTIVE`**: This is the default cluster state.
 Cluster continues to operate without restrictions.
 <br></br>
 - **`NO_MIGRATION`**:
     - In this state, migrations (partition rebalancing) and backup replications are not allowed.
-  - Cluster accepts new members.
+    - The cluster accepts new members.
     - All other operations are allowed.
     - You cannot change the state of a cluster to `NO_MIGRATION` when migration/replication tasks are being performed.
+    - When you want to add multiple new members to the cluster, you can first change the cluster state to `NO_MIGRATION`, then start the new members.
+Once all of them join to the cluster, you can change the cluster state back to `ACTIVE`.
+Then, the cluster will rebalance partition replica distribution at once.
 <br></br>
 - **`FROZEN`**:
 	- In this state, the partition table is frozen and partition assignments are not performed.
-	- Your cluster does not accept new members.
+	- The cluster does not accept new members.
 	- If a member leaves, it can join back.
-Its partition assignments (both primary and replica) remain the same until either it joins back or the cluster state is changed to `ACTIVE`.
+Its partition assignments (both primary and backup replicas) remain the same until either it joins back or the cluster state is changed to `ACTIVE`.
 When it joins back to the cluster, it will own all previous partition assignments as it was.
-On the other hand, when the cluster state changes to `ACTIVE`, re-partitioning starts and unassigned partitions are assigned to the active members.
+On the other hand, when the cluster state changes to `ACTIVE`, re-partitioning starts and unassigned partition replicas are assigned to the active members.
 	- All other operations in the cluster, except migration, continue without restrictions.
 	- You cannot change the state of a cluster to `FROZEN` when migration/replication tasks are being performed.
+	- You can make use of `FROZEN` state along with the [Hot Restart Persistence](/1500_Storage/300_Hot_Restart_Persistence/index.md) feature.
+You can change the cluster state to `FROZEN`, then restart some of your members using the Hot Restart feature.
+The data on the restarting members will not be accessible but you will be able to access to the data that is stored in other members.
+Basically, `FROZEN` cluster state allows you do perform maintenance on your members with degrading availability partially.
 <br></br>
 - **`PASSIVE`**:
 	- In this state, the partition table is frozen and partition assignments are not performed.
-	- Your cluster does not accept new members.
+	- The cluster does not accept new members.
 	- If a member leaves while the cluster is in this state, the member will be removed from the partition table if cluster state moves back to `ACTIVE`.
 	- This state rejects ALL operations immediately EXCEPT the read-only operations like `map.get()` and `cache.get()`, replication and cluster heartbeat tasks.
 	- You cannot change the state of a cluster to `PASSIVE` when migration/replication tasks are being performed.
+	- You can make use of `PASSIVE` state along with the [Hot Restart Persistence](/1500_Storage/300_Hot_Restart_Persistence/index.md) feature.
+Please see <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/core/Cluster.java#L245" target="_blank">Cluster Shutdown API</a> for more info.
 <br></br>
 - **`IN_TRANSITION`**:
 	- This state shows that the state of the cluster is in transition.
 	- You cannot set your cluster's state as `IN_TRANSITION` explicitly.
 	- It is a temporary and intermediate state.
 	- During this state, your cluster does not accept new members and migration/replication tasks are paused.

 ![image](../../images/NoteSmall.jpg) ***NOTE:*** *All in-cluster methods are fail-fast, i.e. when a method fails in the cluster, it throws an exception immediately (it will not be retried).*